 QS Energy is currently maintaining and licensing from Temple University a portfolio of domestic and international patents, which have either been granted or have been published and are pending subject to final approval by the respective patent agency.
 Each of these intellectual properties are related to QS Energy's AOT, Joule Heat and Fuel Injector technologies.
 Subject to additional capital funding, we intend actively to continue to develop and market our AOT technology.
-Development of QS Energy's Fuel Injector and Joule Heat technologies have been suspended.
-The Company continues to maintain a license agreement with Temple University with respect to the underlying Fuel Injector patents, and is considering its options to re-start commercialization, sublicense the technology, or terminate the fuel injector license agreement with Temple.
-For details of the licensing agreements with Temple University, see Financial Statements attached hereto, Note 6.
+Development of QS Energy's Fuel Injector patents, and is considering its options to re-start commercialization, sublicense the technology, or terminate the fuel injector license agreement with Temple University, see Financial Statements attached hereto, Note 6.
 Please see ITEM 1A, Risk Factors below for a discussion of risks associated with these intellectual properties.